SCECcode/pycsep/README.md

     pip install pycsep

 Before this installation will work, you must **first** install the following system dependencies.
-We recommend using Python virtual environments.
+The remaining dependencies should be installed by the installation script.
+To help manage dependency issues, we recommend using virtual environments like `virtualenv`.

 Python 3.7 or later (https://python.org)